IBM-MIL/BluePic/README.md

 Create an IBM Bluemix account [here](https://console.ng.bluemix.net/registration/?cm_mc_uid=32373843009114392241684&cm_mc_sid_50200000=1450718074) and log in.
 If you already have an account, log in and continue to step 2.

 ### 2. BluePic Account Requirements
 A free trial of Bluemix comes with 2 GB of memory and allows the use of up to 10 services.
-If this is your first time using Bluemix move on to step 3.
-Otherwise, BluePic requires 512 Mb of memory and 4 services, if your account does not have enough resources availabe, delete unused instances to free up resources.
+If this is your first time using Bluemix, continue to step 3.
+Otherwise, you might need to delete some reources.
+BluePic requires 512 Mb of memory and 4 services.
+If your account does not have enough resources availabe, delete unused instances to free up resources.
 You can check your usage by looking at the Dashboard tab of Bluemix:
 <p align="center">
 <img src="img/account_usage.PNG"  alt="Drawing" width=700 border=0 /></p>
-<p align="center">Figure 1: Bluemix account usage for memory and services.</p>
+<p align="center">Figure 1: Bluemix dashboard, account usage for memory and services highlighted.</p>

 ### 3. Create Bluemix Application and Services
 Click the "Deploy to Bluemix" button below.
 It will create the BluePic Bluemix application in your account and initialize the required services.

 <p align="center"><a href="https://bluemix.net/deploy?repository=https://github.com/rolandoasmat/MyBluemixApp.git"><img src="https://bluemix.net/deploy/button.png" alt="Deploy to Bluemix"></a></p>

 If desired, update the app name, region, organization or space of the application (default parameters work).
-Click DEPLOY:
+Click Deploy:
 <p align="center">
 <img src="img/deploy_button_params.PNG"  alt="Drawing" width=400 border=0 /></p>
 <p align="center">Figure 2: Parameters to deploy a Bluemix application.</p>